 While tea was always an avenue for me to explore, it is now the ritual I look forward to every day.
 I savor the few moments I get to disconnect and place my full awareness and energy on the simple act of brewing.
 It has also been a vehicle to connect with others, including you!
 By sharing virtual cups of tea, I’ve been able to meet some wonderful minds in the tea community, which I am truly grateful for.

 You’ve certainly have made the best out of a turbulent year including your tea education opportunities.
 Releasing a tea course is no small feat, and you’ve scaffolded a beautiful curriculum that fosters consistent communication between yourself and participants.
-What inspired you to create a tea course, and what unique approach do you hope tea lovers everywhere can take from your expertise?
+What inspired you to create your course, Tea Tasting like a Professional, and what unique approach do you hope tea lovers everywhere can take from your expertise?

 Thank you so much for your kind words – It means the world!

 When I first launched Teawala, I would often host tastings around Hong Kong.
 People were amazed by the world of tea but had so many questions about brewing, tasting, production, and so forth.
 I noticed a huge information gap and decided to send out an online survey to find out what people wanted to learn most about.